Marc Lanteigne: Academic career

-Lanteigne received his MA and PhD from the McGill University in 1994 and 2002.
-He researches in and writes about China’s regional and international relations, including a textbook entitled Chinese Foreign Policy: An Introduction, as well as economic security, free trade politics, and energy issues.
+Lanteigne received his MA and PhD from McGill University in 1994 and 2002.
+He researches in and writes about China's regional and international relations, including a textbook entitled Chinese Foreign Policy: An Introduction, as well as economic security, free trade politics, and energy issues.
 He writes for The New Humanitarian and Institute for Security & Development Policy.
 He is the co-editor of the Routledge Handbook of Arctic Security, Nordic-China Diplomacy, and China’s Evolving Approach to Peacekeeping.

 Between September 2014 and October 2016, Lanteigne was Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI), researching Chinese and comparative Northeast Asian politics and foreign policy, as well as Asia-Arctic relations, international political economy and institution-building.
 He has previously taught at Dalhousie University, Halifax, Canada (2002-2004), the McGill University (2004-2006), the University of St. Andrews, Scotland (2006-2010) and Victoria University of Wellington, New Zealand (2010-2014).